#21. Korean Months and Dates: A Complete Beginner’s Guide

 2. Spelling Exceptions You Must Know

 Most months follow the number + Wol rule perfectly.
-However, June (June) and October (October) are slightly different for easier pronunciation.
-Instead of saying "Yuk-wol," we say Yu-wol.
-Instead of "Sip-wol," we say Si-wol.
-This is to make the flow of speech smoother.
+However, June and October are slightly different.
+Instead of “Yuk-wol,” Koreans say “Yu-wol (유월)”, and instead of “Sip-wol,” they say “Si-wol (시월)”.
+This change makes pronunciation smoother and more natural in conversation.

 - June: 6월 (유월) - Yu-wol